Updated: Apr 3

-During a particularly difficult moment in the process the nurse walks in, proceeds to clomp around the room fussing with machines and monitors.
-Upon noticing the events unfolding instead of offering some encouragement or assurance she said "I don't know why we romanticize birth, this. is. not. romantic".
+During a particularly difficult moment in the process the nurse walks in, clomps around the room and huffs at the monitors.
+Upon noticing the events unfolding instead of a kind word or assurance she said "I don't know why we romanticize birth, this. is. not. romantic".

-I could honestly spend hours talking about why I disagree with this statement and why I was so upset by her comment.
-In the moment, I couldn't let myself get carried away, I had to stay present and focused on my clients.
-I reminded her she was doing a great job and this was all normal.
+I could spend hours talking about why I disagree with this statement and why that comment upset me so much.
+In the moment, I couldn't get carried away, I had to stay present and focused on my client.
+I reminded her she was doing great and this is normal.

-The second reason this bothered me is that it was just an untrue statement.
+The second reason this bothered me is that it was just a very untrue statement.

-If you haven't heard it before, I'm here to give you permission to believe that your birthing is worthy of all of the same attention and care that we give to other meaningful days.
+If you haven't heard it before, I'm here to give you permission to believe that your birthing day is worthy of all of the same attention and care that we give to other meaningful days and celebrations.
 Your day may have some twists and turns but in the end, it is story of love.

 Two people supporting each other and going through big, hard feelings together

 Facing difficult moments but not giving up because it's worth it.